 1. Treats Upset Stomach and Supports Digestion

-A scientific review published in Evidence-Based Complimentary and Alternative Medicine evaluated the efficacy of essential oils to reduce stress and nausea after surgical procedures.
+A scientific review published in Evidence-Based Complimentary and Alternative Medicine evaluated the efficacy of essential oils in reducing stress and nausea after surgical procedures.
 When ginger essential oil was inhaled, it was effective in reducing nausea and the requirement for nausea-reducing medications after surgery.
 Ginger essential oil also demonstrated analgesic activity for a limited time — it helped to relieve pain immediately after surgery.
+(2)

 2. Heals Infections

-Ginger essential oil is an antiseptic; it kills infections that are caused by microorganisms and bacteria.
+Ginger essential oil works as an antiseptic agent that kills infections caused by microorganisms and bacteria.
 This includes intestinal infections, bacterial dysentery and food poisoning.
+It has also proven in lab studies to have antifungal properties.

 3. Aids Respiratory Problems

-Ginger essential oil removes mucus from the throat and lungs, and it’s known to beat the common cold and flu, naturally treat cough, treat asthma, naturally remedy bronchitis and help with loss of breath.
+Ginger essential oil removes mucus from the throat and lungs, and it’s known as natural remedy for colds, the flu, coughs, asthma, bronchitis and also loss of breath.
 Because it’s an expectorant, ginger essential oil signals the body to increase the amount of secretions in the respiratory tract, which lubricates the irritated area.
+(4)

 Studies have shown that ginger essential oil serves as a natural remedy for asthma patients.
 Asthma is a respiratory illness that causes bronchial muscle spasms, swelling of lung lining and increased mucus production.
 This leads to the inability to breathe easily.
 This can be caused by pollution, obesity, infections, allergies, exercise, stress or hormonal imbalances.
 Because of ginger essential oil’s anti-inflammatory properties, it reduces swelling in the lungs and helps open airways.